 The Galaxy S7 and S7 Edge comes in two different flavours, depending on where you live in the world.
 However, both the Snapdragon 820 version and the Exynos model boast smooth performance at all times, with no stutters or pauses even when blasting through the latest Android games.

-Of course you can expect benchmark-smashing performance from both the Galaxy S8 and the S8 Plus too.
-Both of these new Samsung flagships are likely to come packing Qualcomm's box-fresh Snapdragon 835 processor, which was actually designed in collaboration with Samsung.
-Seen only in Sony's Xperia XZ Premium so far, the 835 offers impressive connectivity (up to 1Gbps peak speeds), serious performance and lower power consumption than previous models.
+Of course you get benchmark-smashing performance from both the Galaxy S8 and the S8 Plus too.
+Both of these new Samsung flagships come packing Qualcomm's box-fresh Snapdragon 835 processor in western territories, which was actually designed in collaboration with Samsung.
+The 835 offers impressive connectivity (up to 1Gbps peak speeds), serious performance and lower power consumption than previous models.

 As for battery life, the Galaxy S7 and S7 Edge can make it through a full day on a single charge and not much more.
-Samsung's own ‘Adaptive Fast Charging’ tech is on board, which does a respectable enough job of powering the handsets up again - although we're hoping for a speed improvement for the S8 and S8 Plus.
-If the Snapdragon 835 is indeed packed inside then Qualcomm's nippy Quick Charge 4.0 tech might be available, unless Samsung wants to give Adaptive Fast Charging another go.
+Samsung's own ‘Adaptive Fast Charging’ tech is on board, which does a respectable enough job of powering the handsets up again.

 Samsung Galaxy S7 vs Galaxy S7 Edge vs Galaxy S8 vs Galaxy S8 Plus: Camera tech